printed circuit board

 Specifically, I did not realise before after sending the PCB to production that – despite being labeled both in the documentation and on the module’s silk screen – certain GPIOs were not exposed at all but reserved for internal use within the module.

 Home made patchable WROVER module.
 In lack of a proper development board with complete access to all GPIOs.
-The wire spaghetti miraculously worked without flaws, and I finally nailed the ESP32 pad configuration.
+The resulting wire spaghetti miraculously worked without flaws, and I finally nailed the ESP32 doorbell circuit.

 The second attempt went much better.
 Below is the schematic from which I produced the new PCB.